TCWTEAM/Adidas-Account-Creator/README.txt

 Installation And Usage
 -----
--You need to add the below line to your hosts file (google how to do this if you do not know) 127.0.0.1 xo.adidas.co.uk
+-Run the requirements installer batch file included

--Make sure you have installed all of the modules listed above, using pip install (or pip3 install if you have python2 too) to do so
+-Make sure you have installed all of the modules listed above (run the batch file)

 -You must SOLVE CAPTCHAS MANUALLY (one per account you want to create)